rohankannan/equity-bond-strategy-explorer/README.md

 1. FILEPATH - specify the filepath to a csv with relevant data.
 2. SIMULATION_GRANULARITY - adjust the number of strategies to be tested.
 3. LEVERED - boolean specifying whether or not to lever funds in simulated strategies.
 Leverage amount will be selected to match the volatility of the most volatile strategy.
 4. LEVERAGE_INTEREST_RATE - rate of interest on loans.
-By default, this is set to the annualized benchmark interest rate over the course of the sample dataset.
+By default, this is set to the annualized benchmark interest rate of 1.97% adjusted to compound monthly.

 To run the tool, install the latest version of python and install the pandas, numpy, and matplotlib libraries.
 The program will then generate a command line summary of the best portfolio and provide two charts similar to those seen above.
 To change the dataset, follow the same formatting of the csv provided as a sample.